Gripholder/project3-frontend/README.md

   - Responsible for the Tasks Component, all Documentation and social media

 **Mo**:
-  -Accountable for starting the app, merging branches, and user authentication
+  - Accountable for starting the app, merging branches, and user authentication

 **Group**:
   - Worked out issues which occurred during merging, styling, layouts, logic